 Overview

-ISO/IEC 14496-1:2010/Amd 1:2010 is an important amendment to the international standard governing the coding of audio-visual objects, specifically focusing on Part 1: Systems within the MPEG-4 standard.
-This amendment introduces the usage of LASeR (Lightweight Application Scene Representation) in MPEG-4 systems and establishes a Registration Authority for MPEG-4 descriptors.
-It enhances interoperability and standardization by defining code point allocations and administrative procedures for registering private data formats within MPEG-4 systems.
+ISO/IEC 14496-1:2010/Amd 1:2010 is an amendment to the international standard on the "Coding of audio-visual objects"-specifically, Part 1: Systems.
+Developed by ISO and IEC, this document focuses on the usage of LASeR (Lightweight Application Scene Representation) in MPEG-4 systems, as well as the establishment of a Registration Authority for MPEG-4 descriptors.
+These enhancements are critical for improving the management, extension, and interoperability of MPEG-4 multimedia systems.

 Key Topics